 Rosenbloom and Kravchuk.
-Public Administration: Understanding Management, Politics, And Law In The Public Sector, 7th edition.
-(McGraw-Hill, 2009).
-Note: I am sorry that this text is a little dated because I like to use the most current sources, but unfortunately the new edition comes out in a couple of months, too late for our course.
+Public Administration: Understanding Management, Politics, And Law In The Public Sector, 8th edition.
+(McGraw-Hill, 2014).
+Note: I am sorry that this text is a little dated because I like to use the most current sources, but unfortunately the new edition is scheduled to come out next year.
 This course is devoted mostly to having students learn basic public administration principles and practices anyway, so this textbook is fine since the basics pretty much remain the same, especially within only a four year period.